vlang/v/doc/docs.md

 ```

 Note that you have to specify the module every time you call an external function.
-This may seem verbose at first, but it makes code much more readable
-and easier to understand, since it's always clear which function from
-which module is being called.
-Especially in large code bases.
+This may seem verbose at first, but it makes code much more readable and easier to understand since it's always clear which function from which module is being called.
+Especially in large codebases.

 Module names should be short, under 10 characters.
 Circular imports are not allowed.

 You can create modules anywhere.
 All modules are compiled statically into a single executable.

 If you want to write a module that will automatically call some
 setup/initialization code when imported (perhaps you want to call